Pantry Seafood Casserole

 Why Seafood Casserole?

-It’s the fall and winter season and casseroles are just what folks want during these cold days.
+It’s the fall and winter season, and casseroles are just what folks want during these cold days.

 In the summer months, I enjoy a Smoked Okra Gumbo with the addition of crab in it.
-Crab, where I come from, is in season all summer long.

 With the onset of the autumn season, therefore colder waters, I hunger for a creamy Oyster Chowder.
-Oysters are in season during the colder months of the years.

 However, a seafood casserole is perfect year round simply because it can have a huge variety of seafood selections that come from around the world.